slack-samples/deno-timesheet-approval/README.md

 Employee | Time in | Time out | Breaks (min) | Hours
 ```

-Designating this spreadsheet as the desired datastore is done with environment
+Designate this spreadsheet as the desired datastore through environment
-variables, allowing for different spreadsheets to be used across your local and
+variables, which allows for different spreadsheets to be used across your local and
 hosted app instances.

-With the spreadsheet ID (the random-ish string found in the URL) copied, you're
+Copy your spreadsheet's ID (the random-ish string found in the URL).
+Now, you're
 ready to set up your environment!

 #### Development environment variables